 - Mistakes are being repeated over and over because our peers weren’t able to easily LEARN from our experience.

-- Money is being left on the table with donors who can’t see the how their support can make transformative change.
+- Money is being left on the table with donors who can’t see how their support can make transformative change.

 - Organizations are closing their doors because they can’t articulate their WHY.